CCCC 15 in Tampa Recap

 • So all in all, I’m glad I decided to go and I felt a pretty good kick-start on the sabbatical.
 Now I’ll have to contemplate next year’s conference.
 Once again, I feel mixed feelings about it.
 On the one hand, I’m not even remotely crazy about going to the location– Houston– and, as I say every year, the last thing I need on my CV is another conference presentation.
 On the other hand, my former colleague and friend Linda Adler-Kassner is the program chair and it is pretty much the only conference I’m even contemplating, so….

-One thought on “CCCC 15 in Tampa Recap”
+One Reply to “CCCC 15 in Tampa Recap”

 Leave a Reply